lulav/LRS_Documentation/docs-data-analysis/error-analysis/error_analysis_description.md

 return_fig : bool, default False.
-    If the fig, handles, labels should be returned.
+    If the fig, ax should be returned.
 **```display_id```** :&ensp;<code>bool</code>, default <code>True</code>
 :   Whether to print the pair of <code>slice\_id</code> <code>slice\_val</code> or not.